 ACCORD on Fire and Building Safety in Bangladesh

 After the Rana Plaza factory building collapsed on 24 April 2013, the Bangladesh Accord was created to enable a working environment in which fires, building collapses, or other accidents are prevented with reasonable health and safety measures.
 The Accord is an independent, legally binding agreement between brands and trade unions to work towards a safe and healthy garment and textile industry in Bangladesh.
 We first signed the Bangladesh Accord in 2014 and then the Transition Accord in 2018.
-Today, G-Star continues to support the evolution of the Accord in the formation of the Ready-Made Garments Sustainability Council.
+Read our official statement on the current developments.

 COVID-19 – SUPPLY CHAIN RESPONSIBILITY